jbkerry/oligo/docs/overview.rst

     :start-line: 11
     :end-line: 192

+More detailed usage information for each of the subcommads can be found in the individual pages, via the navigation on the left.

 Pipeline Schematic
 ==================

 A schematic of the pipeline workflows is shown below.
-More detailed usage information for each of the subcommads can be found in the individual pages, via the navigation on the left.
+The `tools.Tools <http://oligo.rtfd.io/en/latest/tools_class.html>`_ class is where the RepeatMasker and BLAT or STAR software is run to determine the off-target alignments as as the simple sequence repeats of each generated oligo.

 .. figure:: _static/oligo_flow.png